Skip to content

 Almost all compact air compressors from top brands have sufficient PSI to power air nail guns.

-Therefore, you should be less concerned with PSI and more concerned with CFM, which is the crucial component.
+You should be less concerned with PSI and more concerned with CFM, which is the crucial component.

 Having a high PSI for your air compressor is without question advantageous.
 A higher pressure results in a greater amount of air in a tank of the same volume.